package-url/purl-spec/README.rst

   Optional.

-Components are designed such that they for a hierarchy from the most significant on the left left to the least significant components to the right.
+Components are designed such that they form a hierarchy from the most significant on the left left to the least significant components to the right.